mauri870/laravel-linkedin/readme.md

 #### Puli

-Make sure you have installed [Puli cli](http://docs.puli.io/en/latest/installation.html) globally.
+Make sure you have installed [Puli cli](http://docs.puli.io/en/latest/installation.html) globally, or put the puli.phar on root folder of your project.

 > Remember to require a http-client before install this linkedin package otherwise you will obtain errors during installation